MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 You can create extension instances in an Azure Arc-enabled Kubernetes cluster, setting required and optional parameters including options related to updates and configurations.
 You can also view, list, update, and delete extension instances.

-Before you begin, read the [overview of Arc-enabled Kubernetes cluster extensions](conceptual-extensions.md) and review the [list of currently available extensions](extensions-release.md).
+Before you begin, read the [overview of Azure Arc-enabled Kubernetes cluster extensions](conceptual-extensions.md) and review the [list of currently available extensions](extensions-release.md).

 ## Prerequisites